Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 6. Traceability module connectivity:
    * Traceability Agent protocol (Lumberjack (tcp) by default recommended for production environment or HTTPs recommended for testing purpose), select between `Lumberjack`, or `HTTPS`

-Once you have answered all questions, the agents' configuration files are updated, the Amplify Central resources are created and the key pair is generated (if you chose to create a new service account).
+Once you have answered all questions, the agents' configuration files are updated, the Enterprise Marketplace resources are created and the key pair is generated (if you chose to create a new service account).

 The current directory contains the following files: